homemadearcade/zero/todo/FEATURESTODO.md

 LOBBY UPDATE
   Can we change where the power buttons, etc are?
 Disable star button instead of hide it?
 Same with the save button..

-  Mute and cut user video should be an object

-  GAME VIEW EMPTY
-  No Game Loaded - Load Game
-  Not Powered On - Power On, Load Game.

   Game Card without game loaded
-  End Call for everyone in lobby
 ----

 EMAILS